Road Course Frequently Asked Questions – updated Mar ’18

 A: Our road course is 2.0 miles long with 12 turns and a 2700+ foot front straightaway.
 The pavement is at least 36 feet wide with curbs in key locations.
 It is a natural terrain circuit with over 70 feet of elevation change and many camber changes.
 As for how quick it is, anything under 1min 30sec is considered “a fast lap” and a well driven stock Corvette can do 140+ mph on our front straight.
 Click here for in-car video from late 2017 and click here for a track map.

 Q: When is your road course open?

-A: Our road course is open year-round for a variety of both public and private events.
-It is not open daily or to the public in general unless there is a suitable event booked due to the fact that daily insurance and staffing (control, grid, corner flaggers, fire/rescue, ambulance, etc) is required to use it.
+A: Our road course is available year-round for a variety of public and private events.
+It is not open daily or to the public in general unless there is a suitable event booked due to the fact that insurance and staffing (control, grid, corner flaggers, fire/rescue, ambulance, security, etc) is required to use it.
 Most events are considered ‘private/non-spectator’ i.e. for registered drivers and their guests only due to insurance and liability reasons, but please inquire with the organizers.
-We are busiest on weekends each spring, summer, and fall.
-Click here to see the frequently updated schedule, follow the links and sign up anytime for upcoming fun!
+We are busiest on weekends each spring, summer, and fall – click here to see the frequently updated schedule, follow the links and sign up anytime for upcoming fun!

 Q: Do I need a racecar to drive on your road course?

 A: No you definitely do not need a racecar to drive on our road course, in fact the majority of participants are in stock(ish) street cars or track prepared cars that are often still street legal.
 You can even bring any street legal car, truck, or SUV for our Track Attacks.
-People often ask what they need to drive here and the answer is almost always “a person age 18+ with a drivers license, an entry fee, and a street car that passes tech.”
-Click here to see the frequently updated schedule of driving events and get yourself registered for the next one!
+People often ask what they need to drive fast here and the answer is almost always “a person age 18+ with a drivers license, an entry fee, and a street car that passes tech inspection.”
+Please click here to see the frequently updated schedule of driving events and get yourself registered for the next one!

 Q: What kind of street car do I need to drive on your road course?

-A: Road course driving is literally all about the human experience of high performance driving first and foremost, so the car used is just a tool for the job of driving fast – much like how you don’t need an expensive set of clubs to play golf well, or a fancy camera to take great pictures.
-That said, we see every type of performance car you can possibly imagine here.
-Most common are Miatas, Corvettes, Mustangs, Camaros, BMWs, Porsches, etc. We have Ferraris, Lamborghinis, McLarens, Aston Martins, and other exotics on track here regularly.
+A: The car you bring is unimportant because it’s just a tool for the job of driving fast – much like how you don’t need a fancy set of clubs to play golf well, or an expensive camera to take great pictures.
+That said, we see every type of enthusiast car you can possibly imagine here.
+Most common are Corvettes, Mustangs, Camaros, BMWs, Porsches, Miatas, etc. We have Ferraris, Lamborghinis, McLarens, Aston Martins, and other exotics on track here regularly.
 We also see daily driver Kias, airport rentals, you name it – we even see trucks and SUVs for our Track Attacks.
 For high speed events as long as the car passes tech inspection it can probably be enjoyed at speed here!

 Q: What are the tech inspection rules for street cars?

 A: Tech inspection is a check to make sure each car is prepared for road course driving, and specific tech rules depend on group/event.
 We strongly encourage participants to “pre-tech” their cars before each event or have a shop or trusted professional do it.
 Most any street legal car, truck, or SUV is fine for Track Attacks.
-For all in-house high speed events (Drivers Club Days, TrackCross, HPDRE, Open Practice Days, etc) or any rental event we provide the insurance for, the tech inspection rules can be found at this link.
+For all in-house high speed events (Track Attack ELITE, TrackCross, HPDRE, Open Practice Days, Drivers Club Days, etc) or any rental event we provide the insurance for, cars are required and the tech inspection rules can be found at this link.
 For all other events please check with the organizers before registering.

 Q: Can I drive my convertible on your road course?

 A: Convertible rules also depend on car and group/event.
 Convertibles are fine for Track Attacks.
-For all in-house high speed events (Drivers Club Days, TrackCross, HPDRE, Open Practice Days, etc) or any rental event we provide the insurance for, the convertible rollbar rules can be found at this link, note the rule about the broomstick test.
+For all in-house high speed events (Track Attack ELITE, TrackCross, HPDRE, Open Practice Days, Drivers Club Days, etc) or any rental event we provide the insurance for, the convertible rollbar rules can be found at this link, note the rule about the broomstick test.
 For all other events please check with the organizers before registering.
 NOTE: Cars with t-tops or targa tops that are removable from an otherwise fixed/structural roof are NOT considered convertibles.

 Q: What are your helmet requirements?

 A: Helmet rules depend on group/event as well.
 Helmets are not required for Track Attacks.
-For all in-house high speed events (Drivers Club Days, TrackCross, HPDRE, Open Practice Days, etc) or any rental event we provide the insurance for, helmets must be in good condition and have a Snell or DOT rating, although we only recommend full-face with the latest Snell SA2015 rating.
+For all in-house high speed events (Track Attack ELITE, TrackCross, HPDRE, Open Practice Days, Drivers Club Days, etc) or any rental event we provide the insurance for, helmets must be in good condition and have at least a Snell or DOT rating, although we only recommend full-face with the latest Snell SA2015 rating.
 We do usually have rental helmets available for these events, please inquire.
 For all other events please check with the organizers before registering.
 Note, some groups do not allow DOT helmets or open face helmets and may require a certain minimum rating like Snell SA2010.

 Q: What are your rules about passengers?

 A: Passenger rules depend on group/event also.
-One adult (18+) passenger is fine for Track Attacks.
+For Track Attacks, one adult (18+) passenger is fine.
+For Track Attack ELITEs, passengers are not allowed.
 For TrackCross: all passengers must be 18+ with same safety equipment & attire as the driver (who must be age 18+ as well), also the driver must have a current wheel to wheel roadracing license/medical from a recognized sanctioning body, be a certified/experienced HPDE instructor, or have significant advanced-level road course HPDE driving experience AND must be cleared in advance (can’t approve that day) to take a passenger.
 For HPDRE, Open Practice Days, or any rental event we provide the insurance for: passengers are only allowed in Black (advanced) & Red (expert/instructor) non-racer groups and must be 18+ with same safety equipment & attire as the driver.
 For all other events please check with the organizers.

 Q: Do you sell race gas at the track?